Well-Structured Futures and Cache Locality: Structured Single-Touch Computations

 The final DAG we want to construct is in Figure~\ref{fig_parentfirst_lowerbound2}.
 This is actually a generalization of the DAG in Figure~\ref{fig_parentfirst_lowerbound1}(b).
 Instead of having one fork $u_i$ before each touch $v_i$, it has two forks $u_i$ and $x_i$, for each $i$.
 After each touch $v_i$, the thread at $y_i$ splits into two identical branches, touching the futures spawned at $u_i$ and $x_i$, respectively.
 In this figure, we only depict the right branch and omit the identical left branch.
 As we can see, the right branch later has a touch $v_{i+1}$ touching the future $s_{i+1}$ spawned at the fork $x_i$.
 If we only look at the thread on the right-hand side, it is essentially the same as the DAG in Figure\ref{fig_parentfirst_lowerbound1}(b).
 The sequential execution of this DAG by $p_1$ is similar to that in Figure\ref{fig_parentfirst_lowerbound1}(b).
-The only difference is that $p_1$ at each $y_i$ will execute the right branch and then the left branch recursively.
-Similarly, it can be proved by induction that $w_i$ is executed before $s_i$ is executed for any odd numbered $i$ while $w_i$ is executed after $s_i$ is executed for any even numbered $i$.
+The only difference is that $p_1$ at each $y_i$ will execute the right branch first and then the left branch recursively.
+Similarly, it can be proved by induction that $w_i$ is executed before $s_i$ is executed for any odd-numbered $i$ while $w_i$ is executed after $s_i$ is executed for any even-numbered $i$.
 Obviously this also holds for each left branch.
 Now consider a parallel execution by two processors $p_1$ and $p_2$. $p_1$ first executes $r$. $p_2$ immediately steals $s_1$ and executes it and then sleeps forever.
 Now $p_1$ makes a solo run to execute the rest of the DAG.
-Again, we can prove by induction that $w_i$ is executed after $s_i$ is executed for any odd numbered $i$ while $w_i$ is executed before $s_i$ is executed for any even numbered $i$, which is opposite to the order in the sequential execution.
-The proofs of the two observations above are a little more complicated than those for the DAG in Figure\ref{fig_parentfirst_lowerbound1}(b), but the ideas are essentially the same (the only difference is now we have to prove the statements hold for the two identical branches split at fork $y_i$ at the inductive step) and hence we omit the proofs again.
+Again, we can prove by the same induction argument that $w_i$ is executed after $s_i$ is executed for any odd-numbered $i$ while $w_i$ is executed before $s_i$ is executed for any even-numbered $i$, which is opposite to the order in the sequential execution.
+The above two induction proofs are a little more complicated than those for the DAG in Figure\ref{fig_parentfirst_lowerbound1}(b), but the ideas are essentially the same (the only difference is now we have to prove the statements hold for the two identical branches split at fork $y_i$ at the inductive step) and hence we omit the proofs again.

 By splitting each thread into two after each $y_i$, the number of branches in the DAG increases exponentially.
 Suppose there are $t$ touches in the DAG.
 Thus, there are eventually $\Theta(t)$ branches and the height of this structure is $\Theta(\log t)$.
 At the end of each branch is a subgraph identical to the DAG in Figure~\ref{fig_parentfirst_lowerbound1}(a).
 Therefore, the parallel execution with only one steal can end up incurring $\Theta(tn)$ deviations and $\Theta(Ctn)$ cache misses.
 The sequential execution incurs only $\Theta(C+t)$ cache misses, since the sequential execution will incur only 2 cache misses by swapping $m_{C+1}$ in and out at each branch, after it incurs $C$ cache misses to load $m_1,m_2, ..., m_{C}$ at the first branch. hence, when $n = \Omega(\log t)$ and $n = \Omega(C)$, we get the bound stated in the theorem. \end{proof}